davidinfosec/Domain-Name-Ninja/README.md

     -LP or --listpath : Path to wordlists directory (default is 'Word Lists').
     -L1 or --wordlist1 : Path to wordlist 1 (default is 'sampleList1.txt').
     -L2 or --wordlist2 : Path to wordlist 2 (default is 'sampleList2.txt').
+    -L2 or --wordlist2 : Path to wordlist 2 (default is 'sampleList2.txt').
+    -OA or --outputamount: Number of domains to output (default is 5, type=int)

 ## Example

-`python dnn.py -TLD ".com" -RP "myResults" -LP "myWordLists" -L1 "myList1.txt" -L2 "myList2.txt"`
+`python dnn.py -TLD ".com" -RP "myResults" -LP "myWordLists" -L1 "myList1.txt" -L2 "myList2.txt" -OA "500"`

 This command will run the script with the TLDs '.com', save the generated domain list to the 'myResults' directory, use the wordlists located in the 'myWordLists' directory, and combine the lists 'myList1.txt' and 'myList2.txt'.
+It will output 500 domains.

 The script will then write the generated domain list to a text file, and also copy it to the clipboard.
 The text file will be named in the format of 'newList_<current date and time>.txt' and saved in the specified results path directory.